 - Insertion before intercourse can allow spontaneity.

-- May offer some protection against cervical carcinoma, sexually transmitted diseases and pelvic inflammatory disease (PID).
+- May offer some protection against cervical carcinoma, sexually transmitted diseases and PID.

-- Women needs to be well-motivated and careful in its use.
+- Women need to be well-motivated and careful in its use.

 - Urinary tract infection incidence is increased with diaphragms.